 Unions of working people advocate for strong pensions, expanded Social Security benefits and adequate wages so people can build up retirement savings over the course of their careers.

-It was the labor movement that helped secure so much of what we take for granted today.
 The 40-hour workweek, the minimum wage, family leave, health insurance, Social Security, Medicare, retirement plans.
 The cornerstones of the middle-class security all bear the union label.” —President Barack Obama